dgoldstein1/projectEuler/readme.md

 ### Project Euler Problems

 website : https://projecteuler.net.
-Going to try for 25 for starters
+Going to try for 25 for starters, all written in C.

+### Dependencies

+- `w3m` (for downloading the problems http://w3m.sourceforge.net/)
+- `gmp` (c / c++ library for big numbers https://gmplib.org/)

 ### Running the problems

-The majority of these problems are written in C. To run a problem, simply `cd` into a problem directory and run `make`.
+To run a problem, simply `cd` into a problem directory and run `make`.
 This will build, run, and clean the direcory.
+The answer will be outputted to the console.

 ### Development

 To start working on a new problem, I've created a template script.
-There is one dependency for `w3m` (install using `sudo apt-get install w3m`).
 For example, to create a directory for the problem 8, run
 ```sh
 ./createFolderFromTemplate.sh 8
 ls 8